En route to Bloomsday one year, I stopped at Ginko Petrified Forest State Park during my six hour drive from Whidbey Island to Spokane.

-I had read a few reviews about the park beforehand, which were mixed.
+Reviews I’d read beforehand were mixed.
 It sounded like a neat place to see different species of petrified wood…if you didn’t mind viewing them, zoo-like, encased in cages.
 Because it only required a short detour of a few miles, I decided to stop.
 As the Columbia River appeared in the distance, I exited the freeway and drove a short distance to the entrance, parked, displayed my Discover Pass and headed towards the water.

 The Washington State Park site states, “Ginkgo Petrified Forest State Park is a 7,470-acre park with year-round camping at Wanapum Recreational Area.
 The park features 27,000-feet of freshwater shoreline on the Wanapum Reservoir on the Columbia River.
 Petrified wood was discovered in the region in the early 1930s, which led to creation of the park as a national historic preserve.
 Ginkgo Petrified Forest is a registered national natural landmark.
 It is regarded as one of the most unusual fossil forests in the world.”

-A sign was conspicuously located near a viewpoint of the river.
+A was sign conspicuously located near a viewpoint of the river.
 Unfortunately, folks had defied the law and committed “larceny” by removing chunks of the petrified wood as souvenirs, which was the reason for the cages I’d see later on down the road.

 I walked along the path that surrounded the Interpretive center and read the signs that explained such things as the process that led to the petrification of the trees.
 Inside the Interpretive Center, I checked out the displays that contained dozens of samples of various species of petrified trees and other related items.
 The friendly gal at the information desk told me that the petroglyphs located outside were authentic and had suffered surprisingly little vandalism during the years since they’d been located at the current site.
 She gave me a map of the Ginko Petrified Forest Trails, located three miles away along the Vantage Highway, and assured me it’d be difficult to get lost out there as it was entirely out in the open.
 She said that some of the best samples of petrified wood were just outside the Interpretive Center, like one in the parking lot.

 I made my way past the Trail To Indian Picture Rocks 60 Yards and Western Rattlesnake warning signs to the petroglyphs.
 The upper half of the sign says, “Petroglyphs are figures or symbols which were pecked, abraded or carved into the rock surface.
 They were usually located near bodies of water, prehistoric campsites or trail crossings.
 The meanings have disappeared, however, the symbols and figures of man and animals may concern tribal, religious or food gathering events,” the lower, “The Vantage Petroglyphs were originally located along the Columbia River about one mile north of here.
 At one time over 300 separate figures were visible on the basaltic columns.
 These petroglyphs are considered one of the best examples of petroglyphic are in Central Washington.
 They were removed from the original site, now covered by the Wanapum Reservoir.”